 “X-marks the spot” is a perfect way to think about Pier Uno and its location in Anilao.
 Just two hours drive south of the Philippines capital of Manila, Anilao is a shimmering treasure of the Batangas province.
 With two locations (Anilao Proper and Anilao East) along the jungle shrouded Calumpang Peninsula, the area is ripe with chill out boutique resorts aimed at fun swimming, snorkeling, and diving.
 They look south to the alluring Maribacan Island and to waters chockers full of neon hued marine life.

 Like many of the niche resorts in the region, the rooms were cozy, clean and affordable.
-Pier Uno offered amazing meals and the staff were so nice, we felt sad leaving.
+Pier Uno serves amazing meals and the staff are so nice.
+We felt sad leaving.
 They have an onsite diving training facility with two practice pools—like the one Jessica is diving into in the shot above.
 Their training staff makes novices feel comfortable.
 For more professional divers staff can point out all the hidden sweet spots in the region.
 They know all of the “X marks the spot” places for regional underwater photography.

 Prices tend to keep away backpackers on a budget.
 So do the relative lack of big beaches.
 Anilao, after all, is a dive focused area, and oxygen tanks aren’t cheap.
 The transport infrastructure means you’d best hire a car from Manila—because most of the coast hugging resorts are against rugged mountains with ample tree canopies and foliage girth.
 The roads are ideal for Jeep and SUV travel.
 Not limousines.
 This transport matters seems to dissuade huge hordes from turning Anilao into Boracay or Phuket.
 Besides, that is something neither Boracay or Phuket—replica resort towns based on their own unique yet similar offerings.